contribution-jhipster-uga/generator-jhipster-stripe-payment/README.md

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
-This will add a new payment page (located in /payments):
+This will add a new payment page (located in yourURL/payments for examples if you are still developping: localhost:8080/payments):
 ![Payment Page](images/PaymentPage.png)

 When a payment is successful, a popup will appear and a new payment entity will be created:
 ![Entity Page](images/EntityPayment.png)

+Just click once on buy!

 Please note that the 'receipt' field corresponds to the json file returned by the stripe api.
 It includes the receipt 'url'.